kristyluk/DS4002Project2/README.md

 4. First_Birth_Median_Age --> https://www.humanfertility.org/
      * In "HFD summary indicators" section, select "Mean Age at Birth"
-     * This will download an excel sheet.
-Copy and paste the data from the U.S. column
+     * This will download an excel sheet
+     * Copy and paste the data from the U.S. column

 ## Section 3: Instructions for reproducing results